-and a similar result holds for $\exp(-W^*)$ with $\varphi^*$ instead of $\varphi$ on the right-hand side.
-Now $\varphi = \varphi^*$ implies $\exp(-W) = \exp(-W^*)$ a.s. \end{proof} This result is first used in Section \ref{sec:Proof_disintegration}.
-The only ingredient to the proof of the previous result which has not yet been verified is Proposition \ref{Prop:essential_uniqueness_and_reg_var}(b) and that will be proved in Section \ref{sec:unique}, so there is no circularity in the argument.
+This result is first used in the proof of Theorem \ref {Thm:Disintegration} in Section~\ref{sec:Proof_disintegration}.
+The only ingredient to the proof of the previous result which has not yet been verified is Theorem~\ref{Thm:essential_uniqueness_and_reg_var}, and that will be proved in Section~\ref{sec:unique}, so there is no circularity in the argument.